• Skip to primary navigation

 Best Side Dishes for Dill Pickle and Potato Soup

-The right side dish makes this soup even more satisfying.
+The right side dish makes this soup even more satisfying, especially sides with crunch or bright acids to complement the pickles.

-• Toasted Rye Bread – The earthy, slightly sour flavor of rye complements the pickles perfectly.
+• Toasted Rye Bread - The earthy, slightly sour flavor of rye goes with the pickles perfectly.

-• Grilled Cheese Sandwich – A crispy, melty sandwich balances the tangy flavors of the soup.
+• Grilled Cheese Sandwich - A crispy, melty sandwich, ideally made with sharp cheddar or gruyère, balances the tangy flavors of the soup.

 • Crispy Bacon Crumbles - A salty, smoky topping that enhances the richness of the dish.

-• Herb Roasted Potatoes – A simple side that mirrors the flavors of the soup while adding extra texture.
+• Herb Roasted Potatoes - A simple side that mirrors the flavors of the soup while adding extra texture; for a cheesy, comforting second soup, try cheesy broccoli potato soup for comfort.

 • Fresh Cucumber Salad - Light and refreshing, it pairs well with the soup's creamy consistency.